 914 E. Main St., New Albany, IN 47150 • (812) 944-9600

-There are many other activities and haunted houses around town designed to give teens and adults a scare: Danger Run, Grim Trails, Asylum Haunted Scream Park and Baxter Avenue Morgue to mention a few.
+There are many other activities and haunted houses around town designed to give teens and adults a scare: Danger Run, Grim Trails, Asylum Haunted Scream Park and Baxter Avenue Morgue, to mention a few.
 The haunted houses have age restrictions and recommend that children younger than 10 do not enter.
 To be sure, there are scary and perhaps gory scenes that are intended to induce nightmares, so carrying a crying child through the darkness will not be welcome by anyone.
-But for a group of adults, what better way to celebrate All Hallow’s Eve?
+But for a group of thrill-seeking adults, what better way to celebrate All Hallow’s Eve?
 Happy haunting!

 Keep up with the very best of Louisville.
 Download our SB App.
 Click here to get started!